kannanb2745/Automated-DevOps/tech_stack.md

-The project appears to be using the following tech stack:
+The tech stack of this project appears to be:

-1. Python: The presence of .py files indicates that Python is the main programming language used in this project.
-The project also includes .pyc (Python compiled file) and .pyi (Python stub file) files.
+1. Python: The presence of .py files and a Python virtual environment (venv) indicates that Python is the main programming language used in this project.
+The Python version seems to be 3.12.

-2. Virtual Environment (venv): The venv folder suggests that the project is using a Python virtual environment to manage dependencies.

-3. Libraries: The project uses several Python libraries including dns, _pytest, tqdm, loguru, requests, and idna among others.
-These are located in the venv/lib/python3.12/site-packages/ directory, indicating that they are installed in the project's virtual environment.
+2. Libraries: The project seems to be using several Python libraries such as dns, _pytest, tqdm, loguru, requests, and idna.

+3. Docker: The presence of a Dockerfile suggests that Docker is being used, possibly for creating a containerized application.

-4. Shell Scripts: The presence of .sh, .ps1, .fish, and .csh files suggest that the project might be using shell scripts for task automation or system management.
+4. Shell Scripts: The presence of .sh, .ps1, .csh, and .fish files indicates that various shell scripts are being used, possibly for task automation.

+5. Git: The presence of a .gitignore file suggests that Git is being used for version control.

-5. Markdown: .md files are Markdown files, typically used for documentation.
+6. Markdown: The presence of .md files indicates that Markdown is being used for documentation.

-6. Logging: .log files suggest that the project is using logging for tracking events or errors.
+7. Log Files: The presence of .log files indicates that the application is logging events or errors.

-7. Configuration: The .cfg and .env files are typically used for configuration purposes.

-8. Git: The presence of .gitignore file indicates that Git is being used for version control.
+8. Environment Variables: The presence of a .env file suggests that environment variables are being used to configure the application.

-9. Test: The .test file and _pytest library suggest that the project includes tests, likely written in Python.

-Note: The tech stack is inferred from the file types and their usage, actual tech stack might vary based on the project's implementation.